CER-REC/conditions/src/actions/DetailView/README.md

 # Detail View

 The Detail View action is the payload of information that sends data from our visualization to the store.
-This will be the only souce of information for the Store telling the visualization whether the Selected Project and Condition Detail View is expanded or not.
+This will be the only source of information for the Store telling the visualization whether the Selected Project and Condition Detail View is expanded or not.

 ## Types